AI4CogComm/KDT-CE/README.md

  ## Python

 **ChannelData_generation.m**
-Gemerate the training dataset and the test dataset.
+Generate the training dataset and the test dataset.

 **student.py**
 Student.py uses knowledge distillation to enable the lightweight student model to learn from the pre-trained teacher model.